 And this is how many great funks, depressions, and anxieties begin.

-The over-reliance on a persona or adoption of a false persona can lead to an identity crisis, shallow sense of self, and big time self-doubt.
+The over-reliance on a persona or adoption of a false persona can lead to an identity crisis, shallow sense of self, and self-doubt.

 This persona trap is particularly harmful for our professional selves.

-Professional personas are mightily tempting during the first decade or two of our career, when we’re sorting out who we are, what we’re good at, what we like, and how we want to make an impact with our career.
+Professional personas are mightily tempting during the first decade or two of our career, when we’re sorting out who we are, what we’re good at, and how we want to make an impact with our career.

-And who hasn’t taken on a professional persona at some point?
-We’ve all done it.
-Yes, I’m looking at the doctor who wears scrubs to the bar, prefers to be called “doctor” socially, and includes “M.D.” on every piece of self-identifying collateral (including their Facebook profile…).
+And who hasn’t adopted a professional persona at some point?
+Yes, I’m looking at the doctor who wears scrubs to the bar, prefers to be called “doctor” socially, and includes M.D. on every piece of self-identifying collateral (including their Facebook profile…).